Two bits

 Helping build designs that are 'cool'; EVaN promotes design that is integrated into everyday products -

-"Business is waking up to the enormous potential that compelling design offers," says Alessio Marchesi of Politecnico di Milano, EVaN's coordinator.
+Cool design creates hot profits, and although really great design is an art rather than a craft, the EVaN project has developed some best-practice design tools to help companies maximise their potential.
+EVaN aims to usher in a new wave of design that allies form with function."Business is waking up to the enormous potential that compelling design offers," says Alessio Marchesi of Politecnico di Milano, EVaN's coordinator.
 Great design such as Apple's iconic iPod for example has enabled the company to draw profits from the two opposing revenue generators on the supply-demand curve: margin and volume.
 Great design can charge a premium and still shift millions of units, because it adds value to a product and protects it from commoditisation.

 /This/ gets $20M funding?

-Anchor for this item posted Sunday, September 17, 2006 at 11:01 pm MST
+posted Sunday, September 17, 2006 at 11:01 pm MSTNEPOMUK - The Social Semantic Desktop

 Proven: yuppies are insane.
 Full Stop.